NirajanKC/NirajanKC/README.md

 - 🔭 I’m currently working on Hash Technologies.
 - 🌱 I’m currently learning MERN Stack.
 - 👯 I’m looking to collaborate on Web Projects.
-- 💬 Ask me about Code ,life and football.
+- 💬 Ask me about Code ,Life and Football.
 - 📫 How to reach me: nirajankc01@gmail.com , insta: [niraxankc]